 Issues with quality control are likely to dilute anecdotal evidence, and without robust QA checks, we cannot be confident consumers are using the amount of CBD they think they are.

 Also, the interactions with anxiety and poor sleep muddy the water, making it difficult to assert if CBD helps with the former, naturally improving the latter or both independently.
-Inferring a need for a larger pool of double-blind studies and at a variety of doses.

 Disclaimer: Views expressed here do not necessarily reflect those of Nature & Bloom and its staff.
 This article is not intended to provide medical advice, diagnosis, treatment, cure or prevention for any disease.
 Nature & Bloom products have not been evaluated by the MHRA.